Assessment of the Earth orientation parameter accuracy from concurrent VLBI observations: Summary and Outlook

 \section{Summary and Outlook}

 Having processed a number of recent and historical datasets of concurrent VLBI observations at different networks, we have arrived at more reliable estimates of the accuracy of time variable Euler angles describing the Earth's rotation.
-These estimates have a little resemblance to formal computed using the law of error propagation under the assumption that the noise is uncorrelated.
-We summarize the accuracy of determination of $E_3$ angles from various 24-hr and 1-hr campaigns in Figure~\ref{f:eop_acc}.
+These estimates have a little resemblance to formal computed using the law of error propagation under the assumption that the noise is uncorrelated. \addlp{They also noticeably smaller than the differences against IERS~C04 time series that was often used as a measure of EOP accuracy in literature.} We summarize the accuracy of determination of $E_3$ angles from various 24-hr and 1-hr campaigns in Figure~\ref{f:eop_acc}.

 We confirmed that the accuracy of EOP estimates from VLBI observations cannot be characterized by formal errors.
 Accuracy is determined mainly by the network and atmospheric processes.

 We found strong evidence that the dominant error source that determines accuracy of geodetic VLBI results is the residual atmospheric path delay, which is variable and correlated.
 The dominance of the atmospheric noise manifests itself in a form of a)~seasonality in EOP accuracy --- winter results are accurate at the high confidence level; b)~dependence of accuracy on experiment duration as the power law -0.3; c)~the insensitivity of results on the precision of group delay when it drops below the 20~ps level; and d)~correlation 0.46 between estimates in $E_3$ angles computed from independent group delay datasets 0.5~hours apart.